AcornCircsLeft.png

 At Oakwood we provide learning programmes for learners with a wide range of abilities and that require differing levels of support according to their individual needs.

-We work with learners aged 16 and upwards including those working at the earliest stages of entry level qualifications to Entry 3 and level 1.
+We work with learners aged 16 and upwards including those working at the earliest stages of entry level qualifications to level 2.

 Our Curriculum offer is not defined by a qualification, and is structured around the Post 16 Study Programme model which includes a learning programme, work experience, maths and English and other non qualification activity to enrich our learners experience and prepare them for adulthood.